MuhammadSaad-ml/Credit-Fraud-Analytics/Readme.md

 ## Features

-- **Search By State**: Results will be displayed based on different market of data.
+- **Search By State**: Results will be displayed based on different marke of data.
 - **Search By Maps**: Results will be displayed based on customer segment.

   <pre>